Ustimov/node-red-flow-drawer/README.md

 ### Knows issues:
 * Switch node has empty lable if no name provided
 * It's possible to delete editor, but it adds an addition red triangle icon
+* No input and output nodes in subflows